localstack/docs/content/en/aws/logs/index.md

 $ awslocal logs put-log-events --log-group-name test --log-stream-name test --log-events "[{\"timestamp\": ${timestamp} , \"message\": \"hello from cloudwatch\"}]"
 {{< / command >}}

 Now we can retrieve the data.
-In our example, there will only be one record.The data record is base64 encoded and compressed in gzip format:
+In our example, there will only be one record.
+The data record is base64 encoded and compressed in gzip format:
 {{< command >}}
 $ shard_iterator=$(awslocal kinesis get-shard-iterator --stream-name logtest --shard-id shardId-000000000000 --shard-iterator-type TRIM_HORIZON | jq -r .ShardIterator)
 $ record=$(awslocal kinesis get-records --limit 10 --shard-iterator $shard_iterator | jq -r '.Records[0].Data')